 Treeing Walker Coonhounds are versatile, in that they can hunt by themselves or cooperate with a pack.
 They can also be used to hunt larger prey that hide in trees, such as bobcats, cougars, and even small bears.

-The American Kennel Club recognizes five Coonhound breeds, including the Treeing Walker.
-Others include the American English, Black-and-Tan, Bluetick, and Redbone Coonhounds.
+The American Kennel Club recognizes six Coonhound breeds, including the Treeing Walker.
+Others include the American English, Black-and-Tan, Bluetick, Plott Hounds, and Redbone Coonhounds.
+The American Leopard Hound, though FSS, is also considered a Coonhound, but does not yet have full AKC recognition.

 They’re ‘Treeing’ Experts